spinnaker/spinnaker.github.io/reference/pipeline/expressions/index.md

 You can also use lists in your expressions.
 Spinnaker always provides a list called _stages_, which you can use to access each stage by index:
 `${execution["stages"][0]}` returns the value of the first stage in your pipeline.
-Keep in mind, though, that if you change the order in which your stages execute in the pipeline, the value of `stages[i]` will also change.
+Keep in mind, though, that if you change the order in which your stages execute in the pipeline (separately from your expression), the value of `stages[i]` will also change.

 ### Maps